devops329/devops/instruction/containers/containers.md

 ## Debugging

 Sometimes things do start up right in your containers, or it fails later on for some unknown reason.
-One thing you can do is start the container interactively using the `-it` parameter.
+One thing you can do is start the container interactively using the `-it` parameter, allowing you to see the output of the container.
 You can also request the logs for the container.

 ```sh
 docker logs <container ID>